yuechenbam/Ontopanel-backend/README.md

 ### Convertor:

 Convertor is a tool that validates current graph and convert it into diagrams.net into OWL.
 It can also realize data mapping.

+## Backend

+This project is the backend of Ontopanel and communicates with [Ontopanel-frontend]().
+Diagrams.net provides permission to add plugins so that users can load the Ontopanel interface.
+Please follow the tutorial of [Ontopanel-frontend]() to set up the frontend.

 ## Installation